GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 <http://www.giss.nasa.gov/tools/panoply/>`_, and `ncBrowse
 <http://www.epic.noaa.gov/java/ncBrowse/>`_ ; others can be found on the
 `netCDF website <http://www.unidata.ucar.edu/software/netcdf/software.html>`_.
+Note that although many additional programs can read netCDF files, some are unable to read netcdf 4 files (if data compression has been applied).

 In addition, users with some C-programming experience may add their own read/write functions and link them with the GMT library to extend the